 You should also limit over-stimulating games at the end of the day as this will keep their minds and body active at a time when you want them to slow down.

 REMEMBER: Limit screens before bed too.
-Ideally, your child should not be looking at a screen at least 1 hour BEFORE the bedtime routine.
+Ideally, your child should not be looking at a screen at least 1 hour BEFORE the bedtime routine to ensure restful sleep at night.

 Sleep Schedules To Help Avoid Sleep Regressions

-Having consistent sleep schedules and bedtime routine charts can be very useful tools to help you know when your little one needs sleep and prepare your little one for sleep.
+Having consistent sleep schedules and bedtime routine charts can be very useful tools to help you know when your little one needs sleep and how to prepare them for sleep.

 Here are our sleep schedules to get you started: